reflectoring/reflectoring.github.io/_posts/2021-06-07-spring-schedulers.md

 For example, maybe we can use [spring-cloud-config](https://spring.io/projects/spring-cloud-config) to update task configurations, without having downtime for our application) or may we can update cron via rest controller.

-In this article we will see spring-cloud-congig variation, as it can have more use cases in industry.
+In this article we will see spring-cloud-config variation, as it can have more use cases in industry.

 To implement these requirements, we need to create a custom `Trigger` implementation, which uses RefreshScope: